kirkendall/jsoncalc/README.md

     completion.
 (Currently this is implemented via the GNU Readline library but I'm running into its limitations pretty hard, so this may change.)

-  - When used in a shell script, you can pass values in to JsonCalc via _name_=_value_ arguments on the command line, or via environment variables.
+  - When used in a shell script, you can pass values in to jx via _name_=_value_ arguments on the command line, or via environment variables.
     Collecting JSON output is easy.
-    If you want your shell to process rows of a table, that's pretty easy too because JsonCalc supports a "shell" output format, where each row is output as a line of _name_=_value_ pairs with shell quoting.
+    If you want your shell to process rows of a table, that's pretty easy too because jx supports a "shell" output format, where each row is output as a line of _name_=_value_ pairs with shell quoting.

   - When used as a self-contained scripting language, it can easily generate